adhishhh/adhishhh/README.md

 # 💫 About Me:
 👋 Greetings!
-I'm a dedicated coder deeply passionate about Linux, C, and JavaScript.
+I'm a dedicated coder deeply passionate about Linux, C, Shell(.sh), and JavaScript.
 With a knack for crafting efficient solutions in C, I love exploring the intricacies of the Linux environment.
 On the flip side, I'm a JavaScript magician, conjuring interactive experiences.
 My journey is paved with impactful open-source contributions.
 Let's connect on LinkedIn or Twitter and embark on exciting coding adventures together! 🚀

 ## 🌐 Socials: